Product · Senior level · Updated July 2026

 • Dress mid-level work in senior verbs ('drove strategy' on a settings page)

-• Hide where you started: analyst-to-senior is a plot, not a liability
+• Hide where you started: analyst-to-senior is a selling point, not a liability

 Bets, kills, and other wins that never demo